kiwijos/vteam-github-oauth-study/README.md

 1. Select the app you just registered.
    ![App ID and secret](./static/img/app_secrets.png)
+   > The client id isn't really a secret.
+I just got a bit carried away with the marker and ended up painting over it too.
 2. Click the **Generate a new client secret** button

 The client ID and client secret will be used to create access tokens.
 It's recomended that you store these inside your application as environment variables.
 That's exactly what we'll do.